Premium Metal

 Summary: Understand how tax is applied on interest on a savings account and what are the methods to reduce your tax liability.
 Read more!

-08 Nov 2021 by Team FinFIRST
+12 Jul 2024 by Team FinFIRST

 The interest earned on a savings account is taxable, but there are methods to reduce your tax liability.
 Read on to know what they are

 Interest earned above a threshold is taxed in the same way as income.
 Interest on savings and investments, which includes savings accounts, post office programmes, fixed deposits (FDs), and recurrent deposits (FDs), fall into this category.
 However, many taxpayers are unaware of how the tax is applied to the interest they earn.
+Read on to get into the specifics of how and when this interest becomes taxable.

 How is interest earned on a savings account?